 Artifacts from the battle are on display in Lecompton on the first floor of the Territorial Capital Museum and an oil painting of the battle is hanging in the second floor chapel.

 The Lecompton Historical Society, with funds generously provided by the Wayne and Maybelle Slavens Hall Fund, has constructed a representation of Henry Titus’ cabin that sits 100 yards southeast of the Territorial Capital Museum.
 Every 3 years, a reenactment of the Battle of Fort Titus is performed by the Lecompton Reenactors during Territorial Days at this replica cabin.
-Territorial Days in 2015 is June 19 & 20.
-The next reenactment will be in 2016, in honor of 160 year anniversary of the building of Constitution Hall.
+The last reenactment was during the 160th Anniversary of the battle in 2016.

 See photos of the reenactment here: Battle of Fort Titus reenactment in 2016.